panglossa/ibustablelayouteditor/README.md

 It helps you write a plain text description file that can be used by ibus to install a new keyboard layout.

+It is written in [Lazarus](https://www.lazarus-ide.org/) using only standard components.

 The program:

 ![ibustablelayouteditor screenshot](https://oderalon.net/wiki/images/a/a4/ibustablelayouteditor_screenshot.png)